15th Tony Awards

 The 15th Annual Tony Awards took place on April 16, 1961, in the Waldorf-Astoria Grand Ballroom in New York City.
 The ceremony was broadcast on local television station WCBS-TV (Channel 2) in New York City.
 The Master of Ceremonies was Phil Silvers.

+Eligibility

+Shows that opened on Broadway during the 1960 season before March 18, 1961 are eligible.